 At the beginning of the semester, students will be assigned to one of eight different topics.
-In teams of two, they are asked to prepare a 12-minute presentation/statement about the topic based on reviewed literature.
+In teams of two, they are asked to prepare a 10-minute presentation/statement about the topic based on reviewed literature.
 The presentations will take place throughout the semester (see class schedule).
 Students who miss the group assignment day (see class schedule) are responsible to find a team by the end of the second week of the semester and to inform the instructor with whom they are going to present.
-Students with no team cannot get credit for this assignment.
+Students will be awarded with one excellence/bonus point.
 Further instructions will be provided at the beginning of the semester.

 Not attending the team presentations given by classmates is strongly frowned upon.
 Thus, students earn 1 point for each of those presentation days they attend.
 The attendance points are official points which count toward the final grade.
+Students can miss one of those days and still score 100% in this class.